gutenbergtools/gutenbergsite/site/help/mobile.md

 Beware that Amazon sells many titles in print and digital format that you can get freely from Project Gutenberg.
 In addition, we have found that Amazon outsources many of their own digital imprints, and sometimes their non-free titles violate the Project Gutenberg trademark. **Project Gutenberg has never received any trademark royalty payments from Amazon or Amazon resellers or imprints**.
 For older content that is in the public domain in the U.S., there is a good chance that Project Gutenberg has it free of charge, but Amazon will charge money for it.
 Of course there might be advantages to the non-free version (such as better formatting).
 Be aware, and make an informed choice.

 ### Alternate Apps and Formats
 Many or all Kindles allow you to install alternate eBook reader software.
-Advice we have received (which might need adjustment for your specific device, or if some versions of software are updated from when these instructions were written):  **install a third party EPUB reader** and start downloading the EPUB files instead of the Kindle files from this site.
-You may want to read up on installing third party apps on the Kindle Fire.
+Advice we have received (which might need adjustment for your specific device, or if some versions of software are updated from when these instructions were written):  **install a third party EPUB reader** and start downloading the EPUB files instead of the Kindle files from Project Gutenberg.
+You may want to read up on installing third party apps on the Kindle you have.
 Advantages of EPUB files over Kindle files include: that they are much smaller than Kindle files and that they work on the Apple iPad too.

 ## Nook
 The Barnes &amp; Noble "Nook" devices seem to work well with Project Gutenberg titles, including the different versions (Color etc.).
 Note that to connect for tethering and sideloading, your Nook needs to be awake (use the on-screen slider to do this, you'll get a message that it is connected to your computer).
 Other points for the Nook: